mharthoorn/Console.Routing/README.md

     { ... }
 ```

-## The Default command
+## Default command
-You should always provide a command that respons when the user has given no input at all.
+You should always provide a command that responds when the user has given no additinal input at all.
 This command can also be used for root flags: if no command or sub command has been given.

 ```powershell